wrdwllm/df_lab/content/Outcomes/Overview.md

 [[SI_Lab]] investigated ways of collecting and interpreting data that could support the design, siting, and monitoring of non-human habitats in Fishermans Bend and other challenging urban sites.

 In Week 14, students presented their work to a panel of guests from the MSD, ADD+F and FB IDEAs.

-## Future

-==Michael and Tony: Check information about prototype==

-==After the end of semester, Michael Park, Tony Yu, and a group of students developed a full-scale prototype for an artificial tree using the methods developed for both subjects.
-The prototype is currently installed in…==

 ## Credits

 ### DF_Lab